kbobrowski/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Furthermore, frame for each car is labeled and stabilized using Tracker class (`Tracker.py`).
 It attempts to stabilize both movement and size change of a frame, as well as preserve frame if there is short break in a detection.
-It also eliminates false positives by drawing a frame only after it is visible for set time.
+It also eliminates false positives by drawing a frame only after it is visible for a set time.

 ---